FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/Storm Drain Modeling Guidelines/Chapter 1.rst

 .. math::
    :label:

-   ∆Vol = 0.5 [(∑Q)_t + (∑Q)_{t+∆t}]∆t
+   ∆Vol = 0.5 \left[(∑Q)_t + (∑Q)_{t+∆t}\right]∆t

 The conduit surface area (A\ :sub:`store`) depends on the flow condition within the conduit as follows:

 1. Under normal conditions the pipe surface area equals half of the conduit length times the average of the top width at the end and mid points of the conduit.

 These widths are evaluated before the next updated timestep using the flow depths y1, y2, and y.

-        2. If the inflow of the conduit to a node is in free-fall (conduit invert elevation is above the water surface of the node), then the conduit does not contribute to the node surface area.
+2. If the inflow of the conduit to a node is in free-fall (conduit invert elevation is above the water surface of the node), then the conduit does not

+contribute to the node surface area.

 3. For conduits with closed shapes such as circular pipes that are greater than 96 percent full, a constant top width equal to the width when 96 percent full is used.
-           This prevents the head adjustment term H\ :sub:`t` from creating numerical instability as the top width and corresponding surface area approach zero when the conduit reaches a full condition.
+This prevents the head adjustment term H\ :sub:`t` from creating numerical instability as the top width and corresponding surface area approach zero
+           when the conduit reaches a full condition.
            A minimum surface area for A\ :sub:`store` is assigned to all nodes, including junctions that normally have no storage volume, preventing H\ :sub:`t` from becoming unbounded.